kamisc/library-manager-frontend/README.md

 [![Build Status](https://travis-ci.org/kamisc/LibraryManager-Frontend.svg?branch=master)](https://travis-ci.org/kamisc/LibraryManager-Frontend)

 ## Descripion
 In this repository you can find application code written in Java language with Vaadin framework for Library Manager project.
-To start application you must
+To start working with the application, you should first run the backend app and then frontend app.

 ## Frameworks and Technologies
 Java 8, Vaadin, Spring, Spring Security, Lombok, Gradle